mrdoob/three.js/threejs/lessons/threejs-load-gltf.md

 are also a waste.

-Ideally the scene would consist of a single
-"root" node with no position, rotation, or scale.
-A runtime I could then pull all the children out of that root and parent them to the scene itself.
-There might be children of the root like "Cars" which would help me find all the cars but ideally it would also have no translation, rotation, or scale so I could reparent the cars to the scene with the minimal amount of work.
+Ideally the scene would consist of a single "root" node with no position, rotation, or scale.
+At runtime I could then pull all the children out of that root and parent them to the scene itself.
+There might be children of the root like "Cars" which would help me find all the cars but ideally it would also have no translation, rotation, or scale so I could re-parent the cars to the scene with the minimal amount of work.

 In any case the quickest though maybe not the best fix is to just adjust the object we're using to view the curve.

 Here's what I ended up with.

-First I adjusted the position of the curve and after I found values that seemd to work.
+First I adjusted the position of the curve and found values that seemed to work.
 I then hid it.

 ```js
 {